jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 `catch()` is really a shortcut for calling `then()` with a `null` first argument and a function as second argument.

 In ES2018 a `finally()` method for Promises was introduced, which works similarly to the `finally` of `try`/`catch`/`finally` statements.
-We add this method at the end of a Promise chain, passing a callback as an argument; this callback will be invoked at the end when the Promise you called it on settles.
-It won't be called any arguments, so we can't know if it was fulfilled or rejected, but this method is useful to make some kind of cleanup or closing connections.
+We add this method at the end of a Promise chain, passing a callback as an argument; this callback will be invoked at the end when the Promise you called it on settles. _It won't be called with any arguments_, so we can't know if it was fulfilled or rejected, but this method is useful to make some kind of cleanup or closing connections.

 ### Promises in parallel

-`Promise.all()`: One of the promise concurrency methods (it will tell all the promises in the argument array to run concurrently).
+`Promise.all()`: One of the Promise concurrency methods (it will tell all the promises in the argument array to run concurrently).
 It can be useful for aggregating the results of multiple promises.
 This method takes an array of `Promise` objects as argument and returns another Promise.
 That Promise will be fulfilled with an array of the fulfillment values of each of the input Promises in the array argument; it will be rejected if any of the input Promises is rejected.
 The argument array can take any kind of value: for non-Promise values, it will be treated as it is the value of an already fulfilled Promise.
 `Promise.allSettled()`: this method takes an array of Promises and returns another Promise.
 This Promise won't be fulfilled until all the Promises in the input array have settled.
 The value of this Promise is an array of special objects, one per input Promise, that have three properties: `status`, `value`, and `reason`, all self-explanatory.
 `Promise.race()`: This method takes an array of Promises and returns another Promise.
 This Promise is fulfilled or rejected when the first of the Promises in the input array is fulfilled or rejected (or the first of non-Promise values, as they count as immediately fulfilled).